How to register your sensory disability in Essex

 The definition of deafblindness as adopted by Essex County Council is: ‘Deafblindness is a combination of sight and hearing loss that affects a person’s ability to communicate, access all kinds of information, and get around.’

-While there are currently no direct benefits or concessions linked to the deafblind register, it may be helpful for us to be in contact with you so that we can let you know about the services available such as specialist assessments and communicator guide services.
-It is also very helpful to Essex County Council when designing services to know how many people have a combined sight and hearing loss in Essex.
+While there are currently no direct benefits or concessions linked to the deafblind register, it is very helpful to Essex County Council when designing services to know how many people have a combined sight and hearing loss in Essex.
 The register is optional, and eligibility needs to be confirmed by an appropriately trained professional or organisation.